benjvi/benjvi.github.io/_posts/2016-11-13-Kubernetes-TLS.markdown

 The first thing we want to do is to make sure that an attacker who has gained access to the cluster network cannot intercept confidential information.

 One of the most important communication channels is the connection of the kubelet to the apiserver.
 This is how the kubelet can get the information it needs to run the pods according to the desired state specified by the scheduler.
-There is also a connection in the opposite direction, where the apiserver connects to the kubelet, such as when running `kubectl exec`.
+Similarly the kube-proxy needs to look up information about services and endpoints to set routing correctly.
+There is also a connection in the opposite direction, whereby the apiserver connects to the kubelet.
+This is used when running `kubectl exec`.

 etcd is used to store information about the state of the cluster, including secrets files which at the moment are not encrypted in etcd.
 This means that access to etcd must be tightly restricted. etcd nodes, being clustered, also need to talk directly to each other, so accessibility from and communication over the network is unavoidable.

-Normally, the apiserver will need to connect to remote etcd nodes so this also needs to be secured. etcd is intended to be encapsulated by the api server so access from elsewhere shouldn't be enabled.
+Normally, the apiserver will need to connect to remote etcd nodes so this also needs to be secured. etcd is intended to be encapsulated by the API server so access from elsewhere shouldn't be enabled.
 Some other technologies also make use of etcd to store information and so may tempt you to reuse the same etcd cluster.
 One example is flannel which needs a distributed store for maintaining its overlay network configuration.
 However, this is bad for security as this means the worker nodes now all require access to read and write into (parts of) etcd.

 ![Kubernetes Architecture]({{site.url}}/img/kubernetesarchitecture.png)